 A Knossos audio guide offers recorded commentary explaining each part of the palace, the throne room, the frescoes, the royal apartments and the myths, as you walk the site.

-Most audio guides today are delivered through a smartphone app that you download in advance, often with a map and GPS to guide your route, though hired audio devices may also be available.
-The great advantage is flexibility: you go at your own pace, pausing, replaying and lingering wherever you like, without being tied to a group or a fixed schedule.
-It is an excellent middle ground between visiting unguided and paying for a live guide.
-Our guide to Knossos guided tours covers live guides, and the next section compares the two.
+The great advantage is flexibility.
+You go at your own pace, pausing, replaying and lingering wherever you like, without being tied to a group or a fixed schedule.
+It is a strong middle ground between visiting unguided and paying for a live guide.
+An audio guide also suits visitors who like to arrive early, before the coach tours, and take a quiet, unhurried walk through the palace while the light is soft and the paths are empty.

 How does an audio guide compare with a live guide at Knossos?